 How to join

-Although we do not have current funding for postdocs at the moment, if you are interested in postdoctoral opportunities with our group, please send us an e-mail to discuss ideas and plans in case our funding situation changes in the near future.
+Although we do not have current funding for postdocs at the moment, if you are interested in potential future postdoctoral opportunities with our group, please send us an e-mail to discuss ideas and plans in case our funding situation changes in the near future.
 We’d love to hear from you!

 We are not actively seeking support staff or undergraduate researchers at this moment.
 Sorry!
 Please check back for future openings.